jestinmj/1_CDP/labs/04-ci_cd-basics.md

   when: manual
 ```

-3. Fail the integration job using exit code
+3. Include an artifact with when: always for every executed integration job, and trigger a failure in the integration job using exit 1

 ```yml
 stages: